 |2013-2014 à aujourd'hui||Chercheur-e associé-e, Éthique et économie|

-My work is in ethics and political philosophy.
+I’m an Associate Professor of Ethics & Political Philosophy at the Department of Philosophy, at Utrecht University.My work is in ethics and political philosophy.
 Until 2008, I’ve been writing my dissertation on the ‘limits of the market’; which deals with the question whether or not to all kinds of goods and services should be marketized.
-Since then, my research focuses on three areas.
+I have three principal research interests.
 First, I am interested in socio-economic justice.
-In this field I currently work on a monograph about the capability approach (pioneered by economist Amartya Sen and philosopher Martha Nussbaum) as a theory of justice.
+In this field I worked on a monograph about the capability approach (pioneered by economist Amartya Sen and philosopher Martha Nussbaum) as a theory of justice.
 Second, I am interested in economic and ethical theories about the concept of the market, the justifications for regulating and limiting markets, and applying market mechanisms in the public sector.
 Third, I am also interested in conceptions of freedom, autonomy, and paternalism; and liberalism as a political theory that helps us think about the limits of state interventions in private life.